 The Nellie Stevens Holly is as durable as it is beautiful.
 Landscapers love this selection for its fast growth and hardiness.
 Plant it in well-drained soil for best results.
 Give them pine bark mulch over the root system.

 They prefer a slightly acidic soil, so feed with an acid fertilizer like Dr. Earth Acid Lovers Organic and Natural Premium Fertilizer twice a year.
-In high pH soils, you 'l feed them once in late winter and again in midsummer.
-This is especially important for container-grown trees to maintain the plants luster.
+In high pH soils, you'll feed them once in late winter and again in midsummer.
+This is especially important for container-grown trees to maintain the plant's luster.

 Nellie Stevens can be pruned aggressively to most any shape or form.
 Best time for punning is early spring.

 And what about the name of this plant?
 Well, story has it that an avid gardener named Nellie R. Stevens swiped a few berries on her visit to the U.S. Botanical Gardens in Washington, D.C. and planted them at her home.
 While we never recommend planting strange plant material in your yard, in this case, it turned out to be a happy event for Mrs. Stevens.

 With its shiny, dark, leathery evergreen leaves, an almost perfect pyramidal form and wonderful full-sized red berries that persist into Christmas, Nellie Stevens' Holly was a perfect fit for the home garden.
 Eventually, the American Holly Society determined that indeed, everything about this variety was unique, and in time it was confirmed that Nellie's Holly was in fact a new species.

 It was determined that this new variety is a Chinese holly (Ilex cornuta) crossed with an English holly (Ilex aquifolium).
 Thank you, Mrs. Nellie R. Stevens!